1. Compliment an Employee Complaint Against

 • Stay alert and aware of activity in their area

-• Build stronger communication with local police Create a visible presence that deters criminal activity Foster a sense of community and shared responsibility
+• Create a visible presence that deters criminal activity

-🔍Visit the National Neighborhood Watch website to learn more and get started.
+Interested in starting a Neighborhood Watch in your area?
+Visit the National Neighborhood Watch website to learn more and get started.

-Vacation Check/Extra Patrol Request
+Vacation Check / Extra Patrol Request

 Heading out of town for the holidays or planning an extended trip?
 Let us help keep your home safe while you’re away.
 The Springfield Police Department offers a free Vacation Check (Extra Patrol) service, where officers will periodically patrol around your residence during your absence.

-📞To request a Vacation Check, call 217.788.8325.
 You’ll be asked to provide the following details:

 • Date leaving